OpenVPN Will Not Comply with Russian Content Censorship

-In late March, Russia’s Roskomnadzor issued formal notices to ten VPN providers — including OpenVPN — demanding that the providers make changes that would negatively impact users’ security, privacy, and free access to the internet.
+In late March of 2019, Russia’s Roskomnadzor issued formal notices to ten VPN providers — including OpenVPN — demanding that the providers make changes that would negatively impact users’ security, privacy, and free access to the internet.

 Roskomnadzor (RKN) is the Russian federal service responsible for censorship in media and telecommunications.
 The organization has compiled what is known as the Roskomnadzor blacklist: a list of certain websites that contain what the government has deemed risky content — much of which is simply information that contradicts the Russian government.
 Russian communication providers were instructed to block users from accessing the websites on the blacklist, or else be subject to serious legal repercussions.